capa46/project/another-page.md

 **Results and analysis:**

 Gemini is not able to provide a proper answer.
-Thus, we give ChatGPT the same prompt and it provides a correct answer as it is able to create a triple, even though it uses wrong IRIs, that is Halm Peter Von's IRI and the IRI of the Istituto di Belle Arti.
+Thus, we give ChatGPT the same prompt.
+ChatGPT is able to provide a correct answer as it creates a triple.
+Nonetheless, it uses wrong IRIs - that is, Halm Peter Von's IRI and the IRI of the Istituto di Belle Arti.

 <img src="https://github.com/capa46/project/assets/170355893/c7d03633-dcba-4dbc-a4d2-d84ae978b48c" width="1000" height="500">